ANI

 The police further said that they have committed 20 offences in various Police Station limits of Hyderabad and Cyberabad Commissionerates.

-Get a daily dose of Philadelphia Herald news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.
+The police arrested the accused in Begumbazar when he came to sell the Gold Chains.
+Praveen Ramesh Varma was arrested in Shahalibanda.
+(ANI)Get a daily dose of Philadelphia Herald news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to Philadelphia Herald.